 Brian attributes much of his success with SDWP to the willingness of Basin Electric to partner with local groups, making the process easier for everyone involved.
 He continues to work with a number of groups in different states hoping to replicate the success of SDWP.

 Brian keeps searching for ways to open up opportunity for community-based energy projects and overcome barriers, and he may be having some success.
-The SDWP website highlights two other community-based projects, one in New York and one in Texas.
+The SDWP website (now defunct) highlighted two other community-based projects, one in New York (Black Oak Wind) and one in Texas (operated by Tri Global).
 It’s a good sign that, despite the challenges, SDWP may be a model for community wind around the country.